But 95% of American children don't meet all of the recommendations.

 - Children aged five to 13 should get nine to 11 hours of uninterrupted sleep each night.

-In the United States, it seems families are doing best on meeting the sleep mark, as 51% of the children in the study snoozed for the recommended amount.
-However, nearly two-in-three children partook in too much screen time and more than 80% of the children studied didn't get enough physical exercise.
+In the United States, it seems families are doing best on meeting the sleep mark, as on average 51% of the children in the study snoozed for the recommended amount.
+However, nearly two-in-three children partook in too much screen time and more than 80% of the children studied didn't get enough daily physical exercise.

 "We know that the behaviors of physical activity, sleep and screen time can independently impact the cognitive health of a child," Jeremy Walsh, lead author of the study and a former post-doctoral fellow at the Children's Hospital of Eastern Ontario, tells CNN.
 "We really had an opportunity here to look at how meeting each of these guidelines and meeting all of the guidelines relate to cognition in a large sample of American children."